December 2, 2019

 Some parasitic canine diseases have more serious effects in humans than they do for dogs, as humans are an abnormal host for them.
-The confused parasites do not know where to head to in a human body, and can end up in some very unusual places, making people quite ill.
+The confused parasites do not know where to head to in a human body and can end up in some very unusual places, making people quite ill.

-External parasites such as fleas and mites (including Sarcoptes and Cheyletiella mites), can hop from dogs on to humans and cause a lot of itching skin, sometimes with an accompanying rash.
+External parasites such as fleas and mites (including Sarcoptes and Cheyletiella mites), can hop from dogs to humans and cause a lot of itching skin, sometimes with an accompanying rash.
 These annoying little critters only remain on humans for a short while; they do not persist for a long period as they can on dogs.

 Humans can also be affected by ticks, including the same types of ticks as dogs, but they do not 'catch' ticks directly from dogs.
 Humans are usually attacked by a hungry tick waiting in the environment, which leaps onto a passing person in search of a tasty blood meal.
 Ticks can transmit afflictions such as Lyme Disease and Rocky Mountain Spotted Fever.

 Canine roundworms can also cause diseases in humans.
-Worm eggs are excreted in dog feces, and after two weeks in the environment they become infectious to humans.
-If accidentally ingested, the worms can migrate to organs like the liver, lungs, brain and eyes.
+Worm eggs are excreted in dog feces, and after two weeks in the environment, they become infectious to humans.
+If accidentally ingested, the worms can migrate to organs like the liver, lungs, brain, and eyes.

-As these parasites are not supposed to be in a human body at all, the immune system responds by trying to wall them off to stop them moving any further.
+As these parasites are not supposed to be in a human body at all, the immune system responds by trying to wall them off to stop them from moving any further.
 The disease in humans is known as visceral larva migrans, or, if in the eye, ocular larva migrans.

 "Some parasitic canine diseases have more serious effects in humans than they do for dogs, as humans are an abnormal host for them."

 The signs of this disease depend on where the worms move to.
 If to the eye, permanent loss of vision can result; in the lungs, a cough or asthma-like signs can begin.
-Some people show no symptoms of disease.
+Some people show no symptoms of the disease.
 Children are at a higher risk of infection due to habits such as eating dirt, kissing pets and lower attention to hygiene.